sidgs09/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my personal website"
 ---

 I'm glad you are here.
-I plan to talk about my accomplishments throughout my high school career.
+I plan to talk about my accomplishments, hobbies, and future plans.